Labris83/Labris83-Youtube_Video_Audio_Downloader/README.md

 ## The purpose and the future of the project

 This tool was intended for my personal use, so I will probably try to keep the code functional with the upcoming versions and changes of yt-dlp and ffmpeg.
-I also plan to add GUI into this project, but for now it will remain a command-line based tool.
+I also plan to add GUI into this project and add an exe file for easier use, but for now it will remain a command-line based tool.

 ## Disclaimer